Arts & Sciences Residency « Quantum Studio » in Vancouver – IIIrd Edition

 • Foster or consolidate a creative project.

-• Share their work at arts and science seminars co-organized with the Stewart Blusson Quantum Matter Institute and the Morris and Helen Belkin Art Gallery.
+• Share their work at arts and science seminars co-organised with the Stewart Blusson Quantum Matter Institute and the Morris and Helen Belkin Art Gallery.

-• Encourage discovery of Western Canada’s scientific and artistic ecosystem, as well as structuring collaborations.
+• Encourage discovery of Western Canada’s scientific and artistic ecosystems, as well as structuring collaborations between French and Canadian scientific and artistic institutions.

 1.4 – Advantages